 Prosper ISD Executive and Leadership Team

-May, 2026
+June, 2026

 Leadership Overview

-Prosper ISD has 4 executives leading key functions including finance, technology, operations, and governance.
+Prosper ISD has 4 executives leading key functions including finance, operations, technology, and governance.

 Leadership Roles at Prosper ISD